Hidden Conformal Symmetry from the Lattice: Summary of Lattice Results

 \section{Summary of Lattice Results}

 We draw on lattice data presented in a companion paper~\cite{LSD:2023aaa} for the pseudoscalar mass $M_\pi$, the pseudoscalar decay constant $F_\pi$, the mass of the light scalar $M_d$ (identified with the dilaton in dEFT), and a scalar decay constant $F_S$, in units of the lattice spacing.
 A common mass is given to all eight flavors, and we compute data for five different values of this fermion mass.
-The bare gauge coupling is the same for all data points.

-The expanded and refined dataset in Ref.~\cite{LSD:2023aaa} draws on several new ingredients relative to previous LSD-collaboration studies of the $N_f = 8$ theory~\cite{Appelquist:2016viq,Appelquist:2018yqe}.
-These include infinite volume extrapolations and improved estimates of other systematic errors.
-We find that the statistical covariances between different observables are small and we neglect them.
-The data are summarized in Table IX of Ref.~\cite{LSD:2023aaa}.
+Our numerical data are obtained using improved nHYP–smeared staggered fermions with parameters $\alpha \equiv (0.5, 0.5, 0.4)$ and a gauge action containing both fundamental and adjoint plaquette terms with coefficients $\beta_F = 4.8$ and $\beta_A = -\beta_F /4$ for all data points.
+The dataset in Ref.~\cite{LSD:2023aaa} extends our previously generated $N_f=8$ data \cite{Appelquist:2016viq,Appelquist:2018yqe} and uses improved analysis techniques.
+Compared to the earlier studies, we include infinite volume extrapolations and improved estimates of other systematic errors.
+The data for meson masses and decay constants that we use in the present study are summarized in Table IX of Ref.~\cite{LSD:2023aaa}.
+We find that the statistical covariances between different observables are small and we neglect them here.
+The relevant lattice ensembles are shown in Tables XI and XII.

 We also include data for $2\rightarrow 2$ pNGB scattering presented in Ref.~\cite{LatticeStrongDynamicsLSD:2021gmp}.
-These are for $k\cot\delta(k)$ in the s–wave, $I = 2$ isospin channel.
+These are for $k\cot\delta(k)$ in the s--wave, $I = 2$ isospin channel.
 On the largest lattice volumes shown there, the scattering momentum $k$ is very small and can be neglected.
 We therefore identify these data points with the inverse scattering length $1/a^{(2)}_{0}$, expressed in units of the lattice spacing.

 Since we consider two interpretations of the lattice data, we employ the Akaike Information Criterion (AIC)~\cite{Akaike:1974AIC} to help assess which provides the better description.
 It is given by